-Have you ever seen a tattoo where the lines are blurry or where there are various colors of ink which have unintentionally bled into each other, making the area look messy and blurry?
-Tattoo Blowout doesn’t look very nice, and can potentially spoil the look of a whole tattoo if you’re really unlucky.
+Have you ever seen a tattoo where the lines are blurry or there are various colors of ink which have unintentionally bled into each other, making the area look messy and smudged?
+Tattoo Blowout doesn’t look very nice, and can potentially spoil the effect of a whole tattoo if you’re really unlucky.

 What Causes It?

-The difference in pressure and cell structure in this deeper skin causes the ink to disperse along undesired and unpredictable paths throughout the skin’s layers.
+The difference in pressure and cell structure in this deeper layer of fat is what causes the ink to disperse along undesired and unpredictable paths throughout the skin’s layers.

 While most tattoo blowouts are somewhat noticeable very shortly after the needle has injected the ink into the wrong layer of skin, it can sometimes take up to a few weeks while your tattoo is healing for the blown-out ink to disperse throughout the layer enough to become noticeable on the surface.

 While there are multiple reasons as to why a tattoo blowout may occur, below are the most common:

-Tattoo artist pushes needles too deep (heavy-handedness) or at the wrong angle (inexperience):
+Needles inserted too deep or at the wrong angle

 This is the most common cause of tattoo blowout.
 As previously mentioned, being too rough and pushing the needles too deep will disperse the ink into a skin layer that shouldn’t have been touched.
 This can also be quite painful.

 The artist could also press the needles in at an ineffective angle, and this could cause the needles to disperse ink into neighboring tissue, causing a blowout effect.

-Of course, though, the more inexperienced an artist is, the more likely they are to make an error of judgment and potentially cause a blowout.
+Of course, though, the more inexperienced an artist is, the more likely they are to make an error of judgment and potentially overwork the area and cause a blowout.

 Tattoo is being drawn on very thin skin

 Areas of your body that contain only very thin layers of skin are extremely delicate, and the likelihood of a blowout happening in these areas is much higher when compared to nice thick chunks of skin.

 It is much more likely that due to the extreme thinness of these areas of skin, the needle will protrude into the lower layers a lot more easily and thus potentially cause a blowout.